 Extra Fees on Volaris During the Booking Process

-Once you’ve chosen flights, you’ll continue to the following page where you can choose to add checked bags, extra weight for your carry-on allowance, and combos.
+Once you’ve chosen flights, you’ll continue to the following page where you can choose to add carry-on or checked bags, and combos.
 There’s a more flexibility combo, which gives you free flight changes.
 The more baggage combo includes a checked bag, extra carry-on weight, and the possibility to travel with sports equipment or an instrument.
 There’s also a more speed combo, which includes priority boarding and seat selection.

 When filling out customer information, you’ll be asked to choose a check-in option.
 Choose free web or mobile check-in to avoid extra fees.
 If you wish to check-in at the airport, there is a fee, which you can pay for in advance.
 I would only use this option if you are purchasing tickets online for a friend or relative who is not very web savvy and would have an easier time checking in with an agent at the airport.